 Toenail fungus — also known as fungal nail infections — can be embarrassing and long-lasting.
+It can cause discolouration, foot odour and pain.
 Over time, people have come up with many different remedies for treating this common foot condition.
 One such home remedy is the toenail fungus vinegar soak — but does this really work?

-In this post, we’ll be talking about vinegar foot soaks and other natural remedies, and assessing how effective they really are, particularly compared to medical treatments available.
+In this post, we’ll be talking about vinegar foot soaks and other natural remedies, and assessing how effective they really are, particularly compared to medical treatments available for fungal nail infections.

 If you’d like to read more about the symptoms, causes and treatments of fungal nail infections, then head over to this page.